Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 Power & Run Time

-Thanks to its dual-fuel technology, the Westinghouse WGen3600DF provides a 120V output and offers both versatility and power.
-When utilizing gasoline, it delivers a running wattage of 3,600W and a starting wattage of 4,650W.
-Alternatively, when operating on propane, it provides 3,240 running watts and 4,180 starting watts.
+Featuring dual-fuel technology, the Westinghouse WGen3600DF provides 120V, as well as versatility and power.
+Running on gasoline, it delivers a running wattage of 3,600W and a peak wattage of 4,650W.
+Alternatively, when fueled by propane, it offers 3,240 running watts and 4,180 peak watts.

 As for its running time, the WGen3600DF, along with its 4 gallons fuel capacity, can run for up to 14 hours with a full tank filled with gasoline (fuel consumption around 0.29 GPH).
 If propane is used, it can operate for up to 16.5 hours (on a 20 lbs tank - propane consumption around 0.28 GPH).